calantha168/usv-social-communication-platform/project_2_statistical_engine/README.md

 • Mixed-effects models are used for all primary inference
 • Aggregated summaries are used only for visualization and reporting

+Because individual ultrasonic vocalizations cannot be attributed to specific animals, calls were treated as repeated measurements within interaction sessions.
+All statistical analyses were therefore conducted on session-level summaries to avoid pseudoreplication (Lazic et al., 2018).
+Group differences in call duration and frequency were assessed using Welch’s t-tests or Welch ANOVA, with Games–Howell post-hoc tests where appropriate

 ## Key Design Constraint (Important)

 In this dataset, **individual ultrasonic vocalizations cannot be attributed to a specific mouse** within an interaction.